Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 The CertificateVerifier contracts are responsible for verifying certificates from an offchain task, on-chain.
 The operatorSet tables are configured by the [`OperatorTableUpdater`](./OperatorTableUpdater.md) and updated in the `CertificateVerifier` by an offchain process.
 These contracts support two signature schemes: ECDSA for individual signatures and BN254 for aggregated signatures.

-Both verifiers implement staleness checks based on a `maxStalenessPeriod` to ensure certificates are not verified against outdated operator information.
+Certificates can be created at any time, but must contain a `referenceTimestamp`, which informs the contract of which operator table for the `operatorSet` to use.
+Both certificate verifiers implement staleness checks based on a `maxStalenessPeriod` to ensure certificates are not verified against outdated operator information.

 **Note: Setting a max staleness period to 0 enables certificates to be confirmed against any `referenceTimestamp`.
 In addition, setting a `maxStalenessPeriod` that is greater than 0 and less than the frequency of table updates (daily on testnet, weekly on mainnet) is impossible due bounds enfroced by the [`CrossChainRegistry`](../source/CrossChainRegistry.md#parameterization).** See the [staleness period](#staleness-period) in the appendix for some examples.